RescueSocial/SNA-AH-Case-Reddit/README.md

 <br>20% of submissions of the peak day submissions (04/02/2020) were made by banned accounts (14.9% →  1175) unverified accounts (6.48% →  511).

 #### <b>Overview - 2021</b>
-About 20% of 2021 submissions were made by banned and unverified accounts.

 <b>Top users statistics 2021:</b>
 <br>"90police": this user made 17 submissions within only 5 minutes
 <br>"Truthbetheprejudice": this user made 4 submissions with the same text "Remove Amber Heard from Aquaman 2" within only 30 seconds!!
 <br>"the-speed-of-pain": this user made 2 submissions with the same text "Remove Amber Heard from Aquaman 2" within only 3 seconds!!
 <br>It is obvious, it is a campaign to remove AH from the movie.

+About 20% of 2021 submissions were made by banned and unverified accounts.

-<b>Rush Days</b>
+<b>Rush Days page 9</b>
-<br>Apr 17, 2021.
+<br>Apr 17, 2021
 <br>Feb 20, 2021
 <br>Feb 28, 2021